© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen-y-Felin Wynt Hillfort is a scheduled monument protected by Cadw under reference CD167.
 View the official record →

-Pen-y-Felin Wynt Hillfort is a prehistoric defensive enclosure located in Ceredigion, Wales, designated as a scheduled ancient monument under Cadw reference SAM CD167.
+Pen-y-Felin Wynt Hillfort is a prehistoric defensive structure located in Ceredigion, Wales, designated as a scheduled ancient monument under Cadw reference SAM CD167.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD167.

 Pen-y-Felin Wynt Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD167.